 The Mary Duke Biddle Foundation created this scholarship for Stanford School of Medicine pediatric trainees and clinical medical students who are committed to improving the quality of life for children around the world.
 Launched in 2009, the program has sent more than 60 physicians and trainees overseas to provide clinical care to children in low- and middle-income settings.
 Drs.
 Desiree LaBeaud and Clea Sarnquist direct this program.

-Stanford medical students, residents, and fellows are eligible to obtain funding under this program for travel, housing, meals and immunizations for a six-week international rotation in Brazil*, Ecuador, Nepal, or Uganda*. (*Only residents, fellows, and faculty are eligible for these sites).
+Stanford pediatric residents, fellows, and faculty are eligible to obtain funding under this program for travel, housing, meals and immunizations for a six-week international rotation in Brazil, Ecuador, Ethiopia, India, Nepal, and Uganda.

-Stanford medical students, residents, and fellows are eligible to obtain funding under this program.
+Stanford residents, fellows, and faculty are eligible to obtain funding under this program.
 Selection of applicants will focus on those interested in becoming leaders in the field of global health long term.
-This scholarship is only open to Stanford students, fellows, and residents.
 Scholarships are available for a minimum of six-week rotations at the below partner sites.